mckennaisen/UGA-Terry-FinTech-Class-Fall-2025.github.io/README.md

 - **File name** must start with `_students/` and end with `.md`.
 - Keep it short & professional.
 - Optional: set `headshot` to an image URL, such as https://github.com/username.png.
 (A square works best).
 - Optional: Use AI to generate a professional headshot.
+Simply give ChatGPT, or similar, a picture of you and ask it to generate the professional headshot.
+You can upload your new, professional headshot to the <i>images</i> folder, and display your picture by changing the headshot: variable to <i>"images/image-name.png"</i>.

 <table>